lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/DomainDrivenDesign/baseEntities/ddd-ubiquitous-language.md

 ## **Usage**

 The ubiquitous language should be used
-- by the domain experts
-- by the developers
-- by all stakeholders
+- by all stakeholders (domain experts, developers, ...)
 - in all steps of the development process
 - instead of a technical translation of the domain knowledge
 - within its [bounded context](#bounded-context)